After extensive renovation, original Wright-Patt Fisher House expected to reopen soon

 A Dec.
 13 event is scheduled, said Dr. Kimberly Luse, a registered radiologic technologist who took the helm of the non-profit organization that supports the trio of Dayton-area Fisher houses.

-“Fisher House I there has been offline for about 13 months for a renovation,” Luse said in a recent interview.
+“(It) has been offline for about 13 months for a renovation,” Luse said.

 Scheduled renovations are part of how the homes are maintained to the organization’s standards.

-“That’s the agreement, that we keep the house in a very top condition for our veterans and the active-duty military and the guess that we serve,” she said.
+“That’s the agreement, that we keep the house in a very top condition for our veterans and the active-duty military and the guests that we serve,” she said.

 The three Fisher-Nightingale Houses in the Dayton area are two on Wright-Patterson and another on the campus of the Dayton VA Medical Center in West Dayton.

-The Fisher House Foundation is a national organization, building comfortable homes where active-duty military and veteran families can stay free of charge, while a loved one is in a hospital or in nearby Hospice care.
+The Fisher House Foundation is a national organization that builds comfortable homes where active-duty military and veteran families can stay free of charge while a loved one is in a hospital or in nearby hospice care.

 Both base homes cover nearly 16,000 square feet.
 Fisher houses 1 and 2 were donated to the Air Force by the Fisher House Foundation, named after the late Zachary and Elizabeth Fisher.
 Nearby, of course, is the Wright-Patterson Medical Center, the Air Force’s second largest hospital.